suvedharam97/telco-customer-churn/README.md

 ### Conclusion

 The Customer Churn Prediction Model is a powerful tool for telecom companies looking to reduce churn and improve customer satisfaction.
 By leveraging advanced analytics and machine learning, companies can make data-driven decisions to enhance their customer retention strategies.

+### Instructions to Run Streamlit App

+To run the Streamlit app for the Customer Churn Prediction Model, follow these steps:

+1. **Install Dependencies**: Ensure you have all the required dependencies installed.
+You can install them using the following command:
+    ```bash
+    pip install -r requirements.txt
+    ```

+2. **Run the Streamlit App**: Navigate to the directory containing the Streamlit app script and run the following command:
+    ```bash
+    streamlit run app.py
+    ```

+3. **Access the App**: Open your web browser and go to `http://localhost:8501` to access the Streamlit app.

+4. **Interact with the App**: Use the app to input customer data and get churn predictions.

+By following these steps, you can easily run and interact with the Streamlit app to predict customer churn.